pyTooling/pyTooling/doc/index.rst

 pyTooling Documentation
 #######################

-**pyTooling** is a powerful collection of arbitrary useful abstract data models, lacking classes, decorators, a new performance boosting meta-class and enhanced exceptions.
+**pyTooling** is a powerful collection of arbitrary and useful (abstract) data models, lacking classes, decorators, a new performance boosting meta-class and enhanced exceptions.
 It also provides lots of helper functions e.g. to ease the handling of package descriptions or to unify multiple existing APIs into a single API.

-It's useful ‒ if not even essential ‒ for **any** Python-base project independent if it's a library, framework, CLI tool or just a "script".
+It's useful ‒ if not even essential ‒ for **any** Python-based project independent if it's a library, framework, CLI tool or just a "script".

 In addition, pyTooling provides a collection of `CI job templates for GitHub Actions <https://github.com/pyTooling/Actions>`__.
 This drastically simplifies GHA-based CI pipelines for Python projects.